Andy4495/timex-sinclair-1000/README.md

 ### Regulator

-I suggest removing the existing 7805 linear regulator and instead power the board directly with a regulated 5 V USB wall chargeer (500 mA or more).
-Although this is a different recommendation than every other TS1000/ZX81 restoration article that I have seen, it seems to make the most sense:
+If you have no plans to use the external 16K RAM Module, then it is possible to remove the existing 7805 linear regulator and instead power the board directly with a regulated 5 V USB wall chargeer (500 mA or more).
+Although this is a different recommendation than other TS1000/ZX81 restoration articles, it has several advantages:

-- Get rid of the ancient 9 V wall charger that comes with the TS1000
+- Gets rid of the ancient 9 V wall charger that comes with the TS1000
-- Use a modern regulated 5 V USB wall charger (of which I'm sure most people have a few extra)
+- Uses a modern regulated 5 V USB wall charger (of which I'm sure most people have a few extra)
-- No need for new regulator components (like a [Traco TSR 1-2450][30])
+- Removes the need for new regulator components (like a [Traco TSR 1-2450][30])
-- No more "extra" conversion of 9 V to 5 V for a board that just uses 5 V anyway
+- Removes the "extra" conversion of 9 V to 5 V for a board that just uses 5 V anyway

-All the components in the TS1000 main unit run off of 5 V. The only disadvantage to this approach is that 9 V is no longer available on the edge connector; that pin will supply 5 V instead.
-I am not sure if there are any cartridges that make use of the 9 V power.
+The only disadvantage to this approach is that 9 V is no longer available on the edge connector; that pin will supply 5 V instead.
+So the 16K RAM Module probably won't work, because it uses the 9 V signal to generate the -5 V supply for the RAM chips.
+If you use the RAM upgrade procedure explained below, then you won't have a need for the external 16K RAM Module.

+#### Converting to Regulated 5 V Power

 Converting the power input circuit to 5 V requires a few modifications to the PCB: